janek/music-alarm-clock/README.md

 - `systemctl --user start spotify-alarm-clock` - Start the service manually.
 - `systemctl --user stop spotify-alarm-clock` - Stop the service manually.
 - `journalctl --user spotify-alarm-clock`

-## Spotify authorization
-- Create an app on Spotify
-- Get the local IP of your raspberry pi, for example `192.168.0.38`
-- Make sure `http://192.168.0.38:3141/authorize_spotify` is included in "Redirect URIs" on your [Spotify dashboard](https://developer.spotify.com/dashboard/) (substituting 192.168.0.38 for your raspberry pi's IP)
-- Go to `http://192.168.0.38:3141/login` (substituting 192.168.0.38 for your raspberry pi's IP)

 ## Development